itsektionen/styrdokument/docs/CONTRIBUTING.md

 As mentioned in the [README](../README.md) repository rules, all changes will be automatically built to the repository's releases.
 As a secretary, you should manage these releases.
-If multiple PRs have been merged, only keep the last one for each SM.
+If multiple pull requests have been merged, only keep the last one for each SM.
 Label the release with the SM and year the changes originate from.
 Update the text, explaining what has changed.